freqtrade/freqtrade/docs/recursive-analysis.md

 The `recursive-analysis` command requires historic data to be available.
 To learn how to get data for the pairs and exchange you're interested in, head over to the [Data Downloading](data-download.md) section of the documentation.

-This command is built upon backtesting since it internally chains backtests to prepare different lengths of data and calculates indicators based on the downloaded data.
+This command is built upon preparing different lengths of data and calculates indicators based on them.
-This does not run the strategy itself, but rather uses the indicators it contains.
-After multiple backtests are done to calculate the indicators of different startup candle values (`startup_candle_count`), the values of last rows across all backtests are compared to see how much variance they show compared to the base backtest.
+This does not backtest the strategy itself, but rather only calculates the indicators.
+After calculating the indicators of different startup candle values (`startup_candle_count`) are done, the values of last rows across all specified `startup_candle_count` are compared to see how much variance they show compared to the base calculation.

 Command settings:

 - Use the `-p` option to set your desired pair to analyze.
 Since we are only looking at indicator values, using more than one pair is redundant.
 Preferably use a pair with a relatively high price and at least moderate volatility, such as BTC or ETH, to avoid rounding issues that can make the results inaccurate.
 If no pair is set on the command, the pair used for this analysis is the first pair in the whitelist.
-- It is recommended to set a long timerange (at least 5000 candles) so that the initial backtest that is going to be used as a benchmark has very small or no recursive issues itself.
+- It is recommended to set a long timerange (at least 5000 candles) so that the initial indicators' calculation that is going to be used as a benchmark has very small or no recursive issues itself.
 For example, for a 5m timeframe, a timerange of 5000 candles would be equal to 18 days.
-- `--cache` is forced to "none" to avoid loading previous backtest results automatically.
+- `--cache` is forced to "none" to avoid loading previous indicators calculation automatically.

 In addition to the recursive formula check, this command also carries out a simple lookahead bias check on the indicator values only.
 For a full lookahead check, use [Lookahead-analysis](lookahead-analysis.md).